Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 The appraisal helps the lender determine whether the property supports the loan amount.

-Buyer financing also needs to move through underwriting, documentation review, and final approval.
+Buyer financing also needs to progress through:

 Step 5: Title, Survey, and HOA Documents